-If you do not have a guaranteed pension income for life of at least €12,700 a year when you retire, you must invest €63,500 in an AMRF (or the rest of your fund if it is less than this amount) or buy a pension with the same amount.
-The main difference between an AMRF and an ARF is that you are not required to make a minimum withdrawal from an AMRF each year.
-You may make one withdrawal each year from an AMRF of up to a maximum of 4% of the value of your funds at that time.
-You will have to pay tax on any withdrawal made and the withdrawal may be subject to an early withdrawal penalty.
+If you do not have a guaranteed pension income for life of at least €12,700 a year when you retire, you must invest €63,500 in an AMRF (or the rest of your fund if it is less than this amount) or buy a pension for life with the same amount.
+The main difference between an AMRF and an ARF is that you do not have to make a minimum withdrawal from an AMRF each year.
+You may make one withdrawal each year from an AMRF of up to 4% of the value of your funds at that time.
+You will have to pay tax on any withdrawal made and you may also have to pay an early withdrawal penalty.